 The Silent Era

 Decades later in 2011, The Artist was released, releasing a silent movie to modern audiences who responded enthusiastically.
-That year, the film won the Academy Award for Best Picture and Best Actor for Jean Dujardin.
+Not only was the film intentionally silent but it was about an actor who couldn't transition to sound, perhaps because of his thick French accent or maybe he just wasn't as engaging as in the silent films that made him famous.
+Incidentally, this film about an obsolete form of filmmaking won the Academy Award for Best Picture and Best Actor for Jean Dujardin.

 Silent for Scares

 Silence adds a sense of mystery to a character.
 In horror movies, it can also increase the scare-factor.